pulp/pulpcore/docs/workflows/import-export.rst

 :term:`RepositoryVersions<RepositoryVersion>` of the specified :term:`Repositories<Repository>`

-3. The resulting ``.tar.gz`` Export is transferred to the appropriate Downstream.
+3. The resulting ``.tar`` Export is transferred to the appropriate Downstream.

 4. On the Downstream Pulp instance, an Importer is defined, that maps the incoming Upstream :term:`Repositories<Repository>` to matching Downstream